-Our Annual Report signals a change in focus for us as New Zealand’s only independent environmental regulator.
+Our Annual Report signals a change in focus for us as New Zealand’s national independent environmental regulator.

 We have committed to a shift from work associated with processing applications, to giving greater emphasis to compliance monitoring and enforcement, and to increasing our level of engagement with communities and stakeholders.